 Reporting Policy Violations - Any Individual who believes he or she has been or is being harassed, bullied, or has been the victim of unlawful discrimination or retaliation, or who is aware of harassment, bullying, discrimination, or retaliation at FLVC, must promptly report the behavior to the President or the Director of Marketing immediately.
 At the individual’s option, a complaint form provided by the Organization may be used to report the complaint.
 The form can be obtained from the President.
 If an employee or non-employee is not comfortable making such a report to the President, he or she may contact the Board President.

 Manager and Supervisory Responsibility - A manager or supervisor who receives a complaint or information about harassment, discrimination, or retaliation, or who observes or suspects such behavior is taking place, is required to report it to the President or President of the Board immediately.
-Any manager or supervisory personnel who knowingly allow such behavior to continue will be subject to liability, remedial and/or disciplinary action, up to and including termination of employment
+Any manager or supervisory personnel who knowingly allow such behavior to continue will be subject to liability, remedial and/or disciplinary action, up to and including termination of employment.

 Investigation of Complaint - FLVC will conduct a prompt and thorough investigation of the allegations, including interviews of appropriate individuals (e.g., the person complaining, the alleged harasser, and possible witnesses) that ensures due process for all parties, whenever receiving a complaint of harassment or discrimination, or otherwise knows of possible harassment occurring.
 FLVC will take appropriate corrective action whenever harassment or sexual harassment is found to have occurred.
 All employees, including managers and supervisors, are required to cooperate with any internal investigation.